Programing-remus/heart-disease-prediction/README.md

 + The stopping criterion "min" ensures the loop breaks when the value returned by the cost function is no longer significant

 #### Dataset
+The dataset used was extracted from https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset?resource=download and then edited using pandas.